-- 1. All ancillary data and constructed variables will be reviewed for errors. - 2.
-Ancillary data will be evaluated for performance and usability. - 3.
-Any additional information requested by Add Health will be provided. - 4.
-Final documentation describing the generation of the variables will be created and submitted to Add Health.
-This file will become part of the codebook created by Add Health. - 5.
-The Ancillary Study Investigator may begin analyses that would lead to presentation or publication with these data; however, no presentations or manuscript submissions may occur during this time.
-Because the final dataset is likely to be different from this preliminary dataset, the investigator is encouraged to develop and document analysis programs so that they may be re-run against the final dataset that is released to the public.
+- 1. Review ancillary data and constructed variables for errors and evaluate for performance & utility. - 2.
+Submit final documentation describing the generation of the variables (User Guide) to the Ancillary Studies Coordinator. - 3.
+Provide written approval of proceeding with dissemination of the data to the Ancillary Studies Coordinator. - 4.
+Provide the filename and location path of the final datafile as well as any additional information requested by Add Health. - 5.
+The Ancillary Study Investigator may begin analyses that would lead to presentation or publication with these data.
+However, no presentations or manuscript submissions may occur during this time.
+Because the final dataset is likely to be different from this preliminary dataset, the investigator is encouraged to develop & document analysis programs so they may be re-run against the final dataset that is released to the public.